TransBioInfoLab/AD-ATN-biomarkers-and-DNAm/README.md

 devtools::install_github('dviraran/xCell')
 ```

-The script for install and library the packages can be found in: Utility/load_package.R ([Link to the script](https://github.com/TransBioInfoLab/AD-ATN-biomarkers-and-DNAm/blob/main/code/Utility/load_package.R))
+The script for installing the packages can be found at: Utility/load_package.R ([Link to the script](https://github.com/TransBioInfoLab/AD-ATN-biomarkers-and-DNAm/blob/main/code/Utility/load_package.R))

-For ADNIMERGE, download it from https://ida.loni.usc.edu/: Merged ADNI 1/GO/2 Packages for R
+The ADNIMERGE R package can be downloaded from https://ida.loni.usc.edu/: Merged ADNI 1/GO/2 Packages for R

-For CSF biomarker information, download it from https://ida.loni.usc.edu/: UPENNBIOMK9.CSV
+The CSF biomarker data can be accessed from https://ida.loni.usc.edu/: file "UPENNBIOMK9.CSV"

 ```r
 install.packages("/path/to/ADNIMERGE_0.0.1.tar.gz", repos = NULL, type = "source")
 ```

-The platform information are:
+The platform information is:

 ```r
 version  R version 4.2.1 (2022-06-23)